 Even with the wave of dousing everything in sriracha, “spicy” will never be a taste because it has nothing to do with the process of tasting things.
-Instead, the sensation of spice is actually just pain.
-Capsaicin from spicy foods binds with certain receptors in your mouth meant to detect heat, which causes the perception of pain in your mouth.
+Instead, the taste sensation of spice is actually just pain.
+Capsaicin from spicy foods binds with certain taste receptors in your mouth meant to detect heat, which causes the perception of pain in your mouth.
 That’s why we feel as though spicy foods are “hot,” even though they’re not.

 So, do different parts of your tongue really taste different flavors?
 No.

 The idea that we can map out specific flavor hotspots on our tongues is definitely not true, at least in the sense that those parts of your tongue are solely responsible for one of the five flavors.
-All tastebuds (which happen to be on the roof of your mouth and in your throat, in addition to your tongue) have the power to taste every taste in the taste rainbow.
+All tastebuds (which happen to be on the roof of your mouth and in your throat, in addition to your tongue) have the power to taste every different taste in the taste rainbow.

 But, there are more sensitive parts of your tongue.